 The Performance Fee charged to the Class on a daily basis is determined by multiplying the Cumulative Relative Performance, if positive, by the number of shares in the Class on that day.
 This is then multiplied by applicable Performance Fee Rate as set out in Appendix 1 and adjusted by the value of the Subscription Adjustment on that day.
 The calculation derives an aggregate fee to be charged to the Class as a whole.
 This aggregate Performance Fee is charged equally to the net asset value of all Class "(CPerf)" Shares.
 The Performance Fee payable in respect of each Class "(CPerf)" Shareholder's holding is proportionate to the size of its holding as a ratio of the Class as a whole on the relevant Crystallisation Day.
 There may be occasions where a Class "(CPerf)" Shareholder's holding is charged with a Performance Fee for which it has gained no relative benefit.
-If the Cumulative Relative Performance on the Crystallisation Day is negative no Performance Fee will be charged and the Calculation Period will continue until such time as the Class has a positive Cumulative Relative Performance fee will be due and paid to the Management Company, due to the Subscription Adjustment; in such cases as well, the Calculation Period will continue until such time the Class has a Performance Fee payable to the Management Company on a Crystallisation Day.
+If the Cumulative Relative Performance on the Crystallisation Day is negative no Performance Fee will be charged and the Calculation Period will continue until such time as the Class has a positive Cumulative Relative Performance on the Crystallisation Day.
+There might be instances where, despite a positive Cumulative Relative Performance, no Performance fee will be due and paid to the Management Company, due to the Subscription Adjustment; in such cases as well, the Calculation Period will continue until such time the Class has a Performance Fee payable to the Management Company on a Crystallisation Day.